 - Take small breaks during work hours to calm your mind and prevent anxiety.

 Was the information provided in this article helpful for you?
 Do you know any other methods that are helpful in treating anxiety?
+Do you know of any top blogs discussing anxiety that you religiously follow?
 Share your experience and suggestions in the comment section below.